 Initial jobless claims reflect weekly firings and tend to fall as job growth -- measured by the monthly non-farm payrolls report -- accelerates.

 LinkedIn Corp.
-(LNKD) of Mountain View, California, the biggest professional-networking website, is showing an uptick in activity among job-seeking customers.
+(LNKD:US) of Mountain View, California, the biggest professional-networking website, is showing an uptick in activity among job-seeking customers.

 “We’re about two times where we were last year in terms of hiring happening through the LinkedIn products within our customers,” Chief Financial Officer Steven Sordello said on an Aug.
 2 earnings call.
 “Given European weakness where job growth has been slower, that rate is even higher.”

-Cisco Systems Inc. (CSCO) is among companies announcing job cuts.
+Cisco Systems Inc. (CSCO:US) is among companies announcing job cuts.
 The biggest maker of computer-networking equipment plans to eliminate about 1,300 jobs, or 2 percent of the workforce, as Europe’s debt crisis and sluggish corporate spending threaten sales.

 Fed officials, at the conclusion of a two-day meeting last week, left unchanged their statement that economic conditions would likely warrant holding the benchmark interest rate target near zero at least through late 2014.